10-Q 1 agl-20230930.htm 10-Q agl-20230930

 NOTE 12.
 Goodwill and Amortizable Intangible Assets

-As of September 30, 2023 and December 31, 2022, the Company’s goodwill balance was $62.4 million and $41.5 million, respectively, of which $39.0 million was allocated to the Company’s Hawaii reporting unit.
-The carrying value of the Hawaii reporting unit was negative as of September 30, 2023 and December 31, 2022.
-There were no events or circumstances that warranted an interim impairment test for goodwill during the three and nine months ended September 30, 2023.
+As of both June 30, 2024 and December 31, 2023, the Company’s goodwill balance was $24.1 million.
+There were no events or circumstances that warranted an interim impairment test for goodwill during the six months ended June 30, 2024.

 Acquisition

-On February 28, 2023, the Company completed the acquisition of My Personal Health Record Express, Inc. (the “Acquisition”), a leading provider of value-based care technology and interoperability solutions for cash consideration of $44.5 million, net of cash acquired and subject to certain post-closing adjustments.
+On February 28, 2023, the Company completed the acquisition of My Personal Health Record Express, Inc. (the “Acquisition”), a leading provider of value-based care technology and interoperability solutions for cash consideration of $45.3 million, net of cash acquired and subject to certain post-closing adjustments.
 The Company accounted for the Acquisition utilizing the acquisition method of accounting, which requires assets and liabilities to be recognized based on estimates of their acquisition date fair values.
 The determination of the values of the acquired assets and assumed liabilities, including other intangible assets and deferred taxes, requires significant judgment.
 While the Company uses its best estimates and assumptions to accurately value assets acquired and liabilities assumed at the acquisition date, the Company estimates are inherently uncertain and subject to refinement.
 As a result, during the measurement period, which may be up to one year from the acquisition date, the Company may record adjustments to the assets acquired and liabilities assumed with the corresponding offset to goodwill.
 Measurement period adjustments are recorded in the period in which they are determined, as if they had been completed at the acquisition date.
 Upon the conclusion of the final determination of the values of assets acquired or liabilities assumed, or one year after the date of acquisition, whichever comes first, any subsequent adjustments are recorded within the Company's consolidated results of operations.
-The following preliminary allocation of the purchase price related to the Acquisition based upon the fair value of assets and liabilities assumed included developed technology intangible assets of $25.7 million, customer relationship intangible assets of $1.9 million, and assumed net liabilities of $3.7 million, with the residual amount being recorded as goodwill of $20.6 million.
+The following allocation of the purchase price related to the Acquisition based upon the fair value of assets, which included developed technology of $27.5 million, and assumed net liabilities of $3.8 million, with the residual amount being recorded as goodwill of $21.6 million.
 The intangible assets acquired have a weighted-average life of 10 years.

 NOTE 13.
 Supplemental Cash Flow Information